GTPGllc/Ender-2-Pro-v427/README.md

 This adapter kit will make the motors run backwards only on a Creality v4.2.7 motherboard.
 I have compensated for this in the firmware already and no changes to firmware are necessary, and the motors now turn in the proper direction.
 ## Specific Firmware Functionality
  1. Cleaner Main Information Screen.
  2. Single Language Menu System.
-(English)
  3. Cleaner and more detailed Menu System.
  4. Cleaner and better labled Menu System.
  5. No automatic timeout and return to main information screen.
 (Really anoying when you turn away for a second, and it is back on the Main Information Screen, and you have to start again.)